This post may contain affiliate links. Please read my disclaimer for more information.

 Delonghi produces goods for the commonwealth and enhances its game with both cheap and expensive technical espresso brewers.
 Breville, on the other hand, focuses on the quality of the product it produces.

-Delonghi considers the value and affordability of the product, and Breville solely focuses on providing A-grade quality no matter what.
+Delonghi considers the value and affordability of the product, and Breville solely focuses on providing A-grade quality at a price.
 Both companies have different footprints, interface, design, model height and size, and brand exclusive features.

 Delonghi creates one of the most diverse-looking brands; every model has a unique blend of new technology.
 On the other hand, Breville sticks to a similar footprint and focuses on changing the internal and interior dynamics and function of the machine rather than the exterior.